invokable/statusphere/README.md

 Statusphere is a sample application demonstrating how to use the [Laravel Bluesky package](https://github.com/invokable/laravel-bluesky) to integrate with the Bluesky social network.
 It follows the official [AT Protocol application guidelines](https://atproto.com/guides/applications).

-## Live Demo

-A live version of this application is available at [https://statusphere.puklipo.com/](https://statusphere.puklipo.com/).
-Users can log in with their Bluesky account to try the application.

-### Server Infrastructure

-- AWS EC2
-- RDS(MySQL)
-- Laravel Forge

 ## Technology Stack

 - Laravel 12.x